-A bachelor's degree (or an acceptable equivalent) in any subject which is considered at least comparable to a UK second class honours degree, from an institution acceptable to the University;
+A bachelor's degree (or an acceptable equivalent) in any subject which is considered at least comparable to a UK second class honours degree, from an institution acceptable to the University.

-In addition to the above, applicants will be required to complete an online preparatory course prior to registration.
+In addition to the above, you will be required to complete an online preparatory course prior to registration.
+The online preparatory course, Foundations of Data Science: K-Means Clustering in Python, requires approximately 30 hours of study.